sleepingkingstudios/rspec-sleeping_king_studios/README.md

 ### Property Examples

-These examples are shorthand for defining a reader and/or writer expectation.
+These examples are shorthand for defining a property expectation.

+    require 'rspec/sleeping_king_studios/examples/property_examples'

+    RSpec.describe MyClass do
+      include RSpec::SleepingKingStudios::Examples::PropertyExamples

+      # You can use the custom shared examples here.
+    end # describe

+#### Should Have Constant

+    include_examples 'should have constant', :FOO, 42

+Delegates to the `#have_constant` matcher (see Core/#have_constant, above) and passes if the described class defines the specified constant.
+If a value is specified, the class or module must define the constant with the specified value.
+Alternatively, you can set a proc as the expected value, which can contain a comparison, an RSpec expectation, or a more complex expression:

+    include_examples 'should have property', :BAR, ->() { an_instance_of(String) }

+    include_examples 'should have property', :BAZ, ->(value) { value.count = 3 }

+#### Should Have Immutable Constant

+    include_examples 'should have immutable constant', :FOO, 42

+As the 'should have constant' example, but sets a mutability expectation on the constant.
+See Core/#have_constant for specifics on which objects are considered mutable.

-#### Has Property
+#### Should Have Property

     include_examples 'should have property', :foo, 42

-Delegates to the `#have_reader` and `#have_writer` matchers (see Core/#have\_reader and Core/#have\_writer, above) and passes if the actual object responds to the specified property and property writer methods.
+Delegates to the `#have_property` matcher (see Core/#have\_property, above) and passes if the actual object responds to the specified reader and writer methods.
 If a value is specified, the object must respond to the property and return the specified value.
 Alternatively, you can set a proc as the expected value, which can contain a comparison, an RSpec expectation, or a more complex expression:

     include_examples 'should have property', :bar, ->() { an_instance_of(String) }

     include_examples 'should have property', :baz, ->(value) { value.count = 3 }

-#### Has Reader
+#### Should Have Reader

     include_examples 'should have reader', :foo, 42